barbazul/1kfa/mod_guide_player.md

 take control of the narrative.

-## Other flip complications: Blessing cards
+## Blessing cards

 ![blessing cards](images/component_card_blessings.png){ width=2.5inch }

-Some cards will instruct you to take Blessing cards.
+Some move cards will instruct you to take Blessing cards.
 When instructed to do so, draw one Blessing card at random from the supply, and place it in your discard pile.